It’s not too late to switch your troop bank account to PNC and earn a $25 store gift certificate!

 - Give supplies to service team personnel.

-- Give the bank account checkbook/debit cards and records to the service unit manager or service unit financial consultant.
+- Give the bank account checkbook/debit cards and records to the service unit chair or service unit treasurer.

 - Money may not be given to the individual girls or adults.**